redox-os/website/content/community.en.md

 If you want to create an account, read this [page](https://doc.redox-os.org/book/ch12-01-signing-in-to-gitlab.html).

+If you have ready MRs (merge requests) you must send the links on the [MRs](https://matrix.to/#/#redox-mrs:matrix.org) room, before you join this room a request for a Matrix space invite must be sent on the [Join Requests](https://matrix.to/#/#redox-join:matrix.org) room.

+That way your MR will not be forgotten or accumulate conflicts.

 ## [Lemmy](https://lemmy.world/c/redox)

 Our alternative to Reddit, we post news and community threads.